SASE Solution

 The APIs cannot just read data but can change behavior, such as network device configurations.
 So you will need an orchestrator for this.
 For example, Ansible Tower could automate and manage configuration drift among the virtual network functions.
 Ansible Tower provides end-to-end team automation with features such as workflow templates and integration into the CI/CD pipelines.

-SASE Security and SDN
+SASE Security & SDN

 Network segmentation is essential to segment the data and control plane traffic.
 So, the control plane configures the devices, and the data plane forwards the traffic.
 The segmentation aspect is sufficient for the scalability and performance of resolutions.
 To manage SASE security, you will need to employ software-defined networking principles.
 The SDN controller is not in the forward path.
 It just sets up the data plane.
 The data plane should operate even if the control plane fails.
 However, the control plane could have some clustering to avoid failure.